digydigdogdead/Minimalist-Dice-Roller/README.md

-# SimpleDiceRoller for Android
+# Minimalist Dice Roller for Android
-Simple Dice Roller is an android app that you can use to generate random numbers and simulate any of the 7 dice in a standard set of RPG dice.
+Minimalist Dice Roller is an android app that you can use to generate random numbers and simulate any of the 7 dice in a standard set of RPG dice.
 It also allows you to generate dice of any number of sides.
 I use dice rolling apps on my phone frequently, and am often frustrated by how long they take to launch (usually due to using complicated engines like Unity for such a simple task, or ads) and how long they can take to use (long animations).
 So, I decided to learn some basic MAUI and make the lightweight app I've been looking for myself.

 ## Features